Property Size: 247 acres.

 - Fenced in area with power can be used for research.

-- Atmospheric, Oceanic & Space Sciences (College of Engineering) has a small observatory and trailer they use periodically.
+- Climate and Space Sciences and Engineering has a small observatory and trailer they use periodically.

 - The School of Public Health has a storage container and often use the fenced in area in the back for research.

-Researchers at SEAS collect data from a privately owned weather station.
+- Researchers in SEAS collect data from a privately owned weather station.

 Newcomb Tract includes a large variety of habits within a relatively small area, including shoreline along the Huron River and Bass lake (approximately 5,000 linear feet), a small 3-acre lake surrounded by forested property, about 50 acres of hardwood forest with different management history, 51 acres of old fields, and 10 acres of open areas surrounding the farmhouse.

 The forests include Scot’s pine (Pinus sylvestris), white pine (Pinus strobus), Norway spruce (Picea abies), and larch (Larix sp.), as well as red oak (Quercus rubra) and white oak (Quercus alba) on the uplands.
 Wildlife is likely similar to Stinchfield, but with the inland lake and shoreline habitats, herps are also likely an important resident of Newcomb Tract.

 Soil: There are three main soil types typical of outwash plains and moraines found on this site: 1) Fox sandy loam, 2-6% slope, 2) Fox sandy loam, 6-12% slope, and 3) Fox sandy loam, 18-25% slope.